Black-Footed Cat

 Fun Facts for Kids

-• This species has a reputation as “vampire cats’, which is based on the ability they have to live without water.
-The body fluids of their prey supply all their requirements for liquid, but they will drink water if it’s available.
+• The Black-footed cat has a reputation as a “vampire cat’, which is based on the ability it has to live without water.
+The body fluids of its prey supply all its requirements for liquid, but it will drink water if it’s available.

 • When Black-footed cats, while hunting, wait quietly with their eyes closed outside rodent burrows and dens and burrows, they are not sleeping.
 All their senses are alert, and they are just waiting for the slightest movement or sound of the emerging animal.